 Fair treatment for disabled people

-We monitor the rights of disabled people and investigate related complaints about government agencies.
+The Ombudsman monitors the rights of disabled people and investigates related complaints about government agencies.

 On this page

-Why we protect the rights of disabled people
+Why the Ombudsman protects the rights of disabled people

-New Zealand has signed the United Nations Convention on the Rights of Persons with Disabilities.
-We are committed to ensuring disabled peoples’ full and equal enjoyment of all human rights and fundamental freedoms.
+New Zealand has signed the United Nations Convention on the Rights of Persons with Disabilities, and is committed to ensuring disabled peoples’ full and equal enjoyment of all human rights and fundamental freedoms.